 - four types of neuroglial cells in CNS – astrocytes, microglial cells, ependymal cells, and oligodendrocytes.

 - Two types of neuroglial cells in PNS – are Satellite cells and Schwann cells.

 Three layers of Connective tissue surrounding nerve cells:

-- Endoneurium: Each nerve axon or fiber is surrounded by the endoneurium which is also called channel or sheath.
+- Endoneurium: Each nerve axon or fiber is surrounded by the endoneurium which is also called the channel or sheath.

-- Perineurium: Each nerve Fascicle contains one or more axons, is enclosed by the perineurium, a connective tissue having a lamellar arrangement in seven or eight concentric layers.
+- Perineurium: Each nerve Fascicle contains one or more axons, and is enclosed by the perineurium, a connective tissue having a lamellar arrangement in seven or eight concentric layers.
 This plays a very important role in the protection and support of the nerve fibers and also serves to prevent the passage of large molecules from the epineurium into a fascicle.